aaroncrespo/blogsrc/source/_posts/2013-08-03-clojure-and-leiningen-coexisting-with-inputrc.markdown

 comments: true
 categories:
 ---

-It is common to remap bash history keys with an `.inputrc` file.
+It is common to remap bash history keys with an `inputrc ` file.
 For example the following:

 ```bash